Sesleria: planting, cultivation, and care

 The Sesleria can be planted along pathways.
 To complement it, consider other compact, non-spreading grasses such as the Pennisetum alopecuroides ‘Hameln’ or the Pennisetum alopecuroides ‘Cassian’.

-In a minimalist, contemporary setting, pair it with a Phyllostachys aureosulcata ‘Aureocaulis’, a very luminous bamboo variety, and a tall wild grass like the Panicum virgatum ‘Blue Darkness’, with its variegated purple-black and blue-green foliage.
+In a minimalist, contemporary setting, pair it with a Phyllostachys aureosulcata ‘Aureocaulis’, a very luminous bamboo variety, and a tall wild herb like the Panicum virgatum ‘Blue Darkness’, with its variegated purple-black and blue-green foliage.

-→ Discover 7 more ideas for pairing with Seslerias.
+→ Discover 7 more ideas for pairing with Seslerias

 In the centre, Sesleria automnalis, accompanied by yarrows, poppies, lavenders, coneflowers, and Aster ericoides ‘Blue Wonder’